 Definitely treat this part of the answer like the product design question and go into how you even came up with this feature idea in the first place.

 Alternatively, you can also take this part of the answer in a different direction and mention that you've taken some time to think about this product's strategy for the short and long term.
 Either way, your interviewer will love the drive you've taken and will most likely want to hear more.

-This way, you can launch the interview into the direction that you've already spent a lot of time thinking about which will only impress your interviewer.
+This way, you can launch the interview in the direction that you've already spent a lot of time thinking about which will only impress your interviewer.

 By doing your research and following this process, you'll be in good shape for answering these types of favorite product questions and easily distinguish yourself as a top product manager candidate.

 Interested in learning how to dominate these types of product manager interview questions and land the product manager job?
 You might want to check out our popular course: One Week PM.